Arthur Dorrell: Aston Villa

 Dorrell played for Carey Hall and R.A.S.C. before joining Aston Villa in May 1919.
 He made 19 appearances in the 1919–20 season, as Villa posted a ninth-place finish in the First Division.
 He also played in the 1920 FA Cup final, as Villa claimed the FA Cup for the sixth time with a 1–0 win over Huddersfield Town at Stamford Bridge.
 He featured 39 times in 1920–21, as Villa finished tenth in the league.
 He bagged six goals in 48 appearances in 1921–22, helping Villa to fifth in the league.
 Dorrell scored seven goals in 42 games in 1922–23, as Villa slipped a place to sixth.
 They finished sixth again in 1923–24, with Dorrell scoring five goals in 45 games.
 He also played in the 1924 FA Cup final at Wembley, which ended in a 2–0 defeat to Newcastle United.

 The club slipped to 15th place in 1924–25 despite Dorrell scoring eight goals in 45 appearances.
 He hit five goals in 42 games in 1925–26, as Villa rose back to sixth.
+He travelled to Sweden with Villa on their first foreign tour in May. Örgryte celebrated a major success when beating Aston Villa 5–2.
+Villa were defeated by Gothenburg-combined (Kombinerol Gotesburgslag).
+Villa won 11 - 2 over the select Oslo-combined Lyn og Frig including FK Lyn & Frigg Oslo players.
+Len Capewell scored four, Billy Walker a hat-trick, and Dorrell a brace.

 Villa finished tenth in 1926–27, with Dorrell scoring eight goals in 39 games.
 He then hit nine goals in 39 games in 1927–28, as the "Villans" rose two places to eighth.
 They then finished third in 1928–29, with Dorrell hitting nine goals in 29 appearances.
 However, he featured just three times in 1929–30, as Villa finished in fourth spot.
 He played no part at all in the 1930–31 campaign, as the club finished as runners-up to Arsenal.
 He made a total of 390 appearances in all competitions for the club, scoring 65 goals.